Can We Use PayPal, Stripe, Venmo, or Square as a High-Risk Merchant?

 You think we’d do an article about high-risk payment processors and not include our own high-risk merchant account services?
 That’s crazy.

-We work with a variety of high-risk industries, including adult entertainment, gambling, CBD, nutraceuticals, subscription services, online dating merchant accounts, and vape merchants.
+We work with a variety of high-risk industries, including adult entertainment, gambling, CBD, nutraceuticals, coaching merchant accounts, subscription services, online dating merchant accounts, and vape merchants.
 And our ownership has over two decades of experience in the high-risk payment processing space, and we offer e-commerce merchants credit card processing and alternative payment solutions tailored to their business’ needs.
 We offer the following to all customers who need credit/debit card processing.

 - Quick approval process for all new high-risk merchant accounts to get you up and running in a few days;

 - High-level fraud protection to help you reduce chargeback fraud and friendly fraud with CB Alert ;

 - High-risk friendly approach to most businesses others consider high-risk;

 - Dedicated customer service team available to answer any questions and solve any problems you have.